 Authored by Sahil Arora

-Most bank FDs also come with a premature withdrawal penalty of up to 1 percent on closing the FDs before the maturity date.
-This penalty is reduced from the effective rate of interest, which is usually the lower of the contracted rate or original rate for the period for which the FD has been in effect.
+Barring tax-saving FDs, most of the bank fixed deposits allow premature withdrawal.
+Most banks usually charge a penalty of up to 1% in case of premature withdrawal.
+The prepayment withdrawal penalty is subtracted from the effective rate of interest of the fixed deposit, which is usually lower of the original booked card rate and the card rate of the period for which the FD has been in effect.

 Sahil Arora is Director at Paisabazaar.com.
 Views are personal